Career Guide to JMU Majors:

 Common majors or minors that complement this major

-Some common combinations are Art, Art History, Communication Studies, Creative Writing, English, Film Studies, Health Sciences, Human Resource Development, History, Interior Design, Jazz Studies, Kinesiology, Media Arts and Design, Modern Foreign Languages, Music, Nonprofit Studies, and Psychology.
+Some common combinations are Art, Art History, Communication Studies, Creative Writing, Cultural Communications, English, Film Studies, Health Sciences, Human Resource Development, History, Interior Design, Jazz Studies, Kinesiology, Media Arts and Design, Modern Foreign Languages, Music, Nonprofit Studies, Special Education Non-Teaching, Psychology and Women Gender Studies

-A strong work ethic, an appreciation of the arts in general and their place in society, a positive outlook and ability to promote themselves as artists and create employment opportunities for themselves.
+A strong work ethic, an appreciation of the arts in general and their place in society, strong collaborative skills, a positive outlook and ability to promote themselves as artists and create employment opportunities for themselves.

 Many graduates choose typical career paths associated with this major.
 However, some graduates choose unrelated careers that utilize skills and experiences developed during their years in college.
 Keep in mind, that some fields will require graduate study or further training.
 The listing below offers examples of possible career paths and is not meant to be comprehensive.